Loading

 Instructions:

-- Boil deplete and cement lemon juice to extraordinary it.
+• Boil exhaust and cement lemon juice to uncommon it.

-- Strain the coagulated deplete utilizing a muslin cloth and pulverize out water.
+• Strain the coagulated drain utilizing a muslin cloth and pulverize out water.

-- Prepare syrup by boiling water and sugar.
+• Prepare syrup by bubbling water and sugar.

-- Take chhena balls and add them to syrup, cook 15 minutes.
+• Take chhena balls and consolidate them to syrup, cook 15 minutes.

 Tips: